VictorHugoBatista/taskmanager-api-dicd/README.md

 # - Clear the current database by removing the dbdata directory
 # - Recreate the containers with a brand new database
 sudo bin/cmp-clear-db

+# Shorthand for 'docker exec -it taskmanager-api-nodejs <command>'
+# Runs a command inside the node container
+bin/exec <command>
 ```

 ## Running the app